-I tried to breathe the way my friend and co-worker, a former Reiki instructor, taught me.
+I try to breathe the way my friend and co-worker, a former Reiki instructor, taught me.

-My heartbeat momentarily slowed down.
-My limbs relaxed.
+My heartbeat momentarily slows down.
+My limbs relax.

-I sank deeper into the bed.
-I listened to the fan twirling and whirring in the background.
+I sink deeper into the bed.
+I listen to the fan twirling and whirring in the background.

-I decided to allow my thoughts to appear since Deepak advised against shushing them.
+I decide to allow my thoughts to appear since Deepak advised against shushing them.

 So what's my next blog entry again?
 Oh yeah, the one on experiencing joy.